 How long will the scaffolding be up?

-There is the potential that the scaffolding could be in place in the longer term to ensure public safety and for decisions to made regarding the future of the building.
+At this time, we don’t know.
+The scaffolding could be in place for some time to ensure public safety and to allow for decisions to be made regarding the future of the building.

 Who is paying for all this work?

-The Council is covering the cost of this at the moment but there are options for recovery of costs.
+The Council is covering the cost at the moment, but there are options for recovery of costs.